zuvbruuv/Luna-Interface-Suite/Documentation.md

 	Range = {0, 200}, -- The Minimum And Maximum Values Respectively
 	Increment = 5, -- Basically The Changing Value/Rounding Off
 	CurrentValue = 100, -- The Starting Value
-	Flag = "Slider", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
     	Callback = function(Value)
        	 -- The function that takes place when the slider changes -- The variable (Value) is a number which correlates to the value the slider is currently at end
-})
+}, "Slider") -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
 ```

 #### Creating A Dynamic Input (Adaptive Input AKA Textbox)